 5. Do not pay the ransom: Paying the ransom may feel like the solution but there is only a fifty-fifty chance that it might work.
 There is a hundred percent chance of encouraging the attackers, however.
 Check online for decryption tools.6.
 Restore backup files: any impacted files from a known good backup.
 Restoration of your files from a backup is the fastest way to regain access to your data.

-Ransomware attacks in healthcare is not only dangerous but also extremely costly.
-According Bitdefender, there had been an increase in attacks against hospitals by 60% between February and March of 2020, whereas Recorded Future reported that at least 26 healthcare providers were hit with ransomware attacks between January and May of 2020.
-The numbers are only ever rising with so many variants in technology and evolution of malware.
+Ransomware attacks in healthcare are not only dangerous but also extremely costly.
+According to Bitdefender, there had been an increase in attacks against hospitals by 60% between February and March of 2020, whereas Recorded Future reported that at least 26 healthcare providers were hit with ransomware attacks between January and May of 2020.
+The numbers are only ever-rising with so many variants in technology and the evolution of malware.

 1. Educate users:

 Human errors are the reasons behind one-third of healthcare data breaches.
 Holding repeated and regular sessions to educate your users about software updates, patches, firewalls, antivirus software, etc can help prevent human errors to an extent.

 2. Follow IT rules:

 Using your data system in compliance with IT rules can protect you from leaving a vulnerable side open to ransomware threats.
 Maintaining HIPAA compliance in addition to following an IT security framework can help to ensure that your systems are as secure as possible.
 It can also help in threat management and provide you with various resources to navigate through a cyberattack.